 Wright Hassall LLP

 Peter McGuire, who is co-head of Wright Hassall LLP's advanced manufacturing and engineering group, focuses on project-based outsourcing and commercial contracts in the technology, security, manufacturing and logistics industries.
-Lindsay Ellis and Christine Jackson are the key partners for business-critical IT procurement and e-commerce mandates.
+Lindsay Ellis is a key partner for business-critical IT procurement and e-commerce mandates.